 Tax provisions are computed on all transactions that have been recognized in the Statement of Financial Condition in accordance with ASC 740, Income Taxes ("ASC 740").
-Accordingly, deferred tax assets and liabilities are recognized for temporary differences between the financial reporting and tax bases of the Company's assets and liabilities.
+Deferred tax assets and liabilities are recognized for temporary differences between the financial reporting and tax bases of the Company's assets and liabilities.
+Valuation allowances are established when necessary to reduce deferred tax assets to the amounts expected to be realized.
+The Company assesses its ability to realize deferred tax assets primarily based on the earnings history and projections and other factors of the legal entities through which the deferred tax assets will be realized as discussed in ASC 740.
+The Company's deferred tax assets and tax liabilities are presented on a net basis, where applicable, as a component of Other assets in the Statement of Financial Condition.

 The Company is included in the federal consolidated income tax return of BGUS.
 The Company files combined and unitary state and local income tax returns with affiliates, as well as certain separate state and local filings.
 The Company has an intercompany tax sharing agreement with BGUS under which it computes the provision on a modified separate company basis and settles its current and deferred income tax receivable/payable on a periodic basis.

-Deferred taxes are adjusted to reflect the tax rates at which future taxable amounts will likely be settled or realized.
+Deferred taxes are adjusted to reflect the tax rates at which future taxable amounts will likely be settled or realized irrespective of the settlement process.
 The effects of tax rate changes on future deferred tax liabilities and deferred tax assets, as well as other changes in income tax laws, are recognized in the period during which such changes are enacted.